Aoxi-git/Cementor/doc/sphinx/installation.rst

 Yubuntu
 -------

 If you are not running a Linux system there is a way to create an Ubuntu `live-usb <http://en.wikipedia.org/wiki/Live_USB>`_ on any usb mass-storage device (minimum size 10GB).
 It is a way to boot the computer on a linux system with Yadedaily pre-installed without affecting the original system.
 More informations about this alternative are available `here <http://people.3sr-grenoble.fr/users/bchareyre/pubs/yubuntu/>`_ (see the README file first).
+Note that the images there date back from 2018 and use ubuntu16.04, for newer versions of yade see below.

-Alternatively, images of a linux virtual machine can be downloaded, `here again <http://people.3sr-grenoble.fr/users/bchareyre/pubs/yubuntu/>`_, and they should run on any system with a virtualization software (tested with VirtualBox and VMWare).
+Alternatively, images of a linux virtual machine can be downloaded `here (ubuntu20.04) <https://yade-dem.org/publi/virtual/>`_ , or for older (ubuntu16.04) versions `here <http://people.3sr-grenoble.fr/users/bchareyre/pubs/yubuntu/>`_.
+They should run on any system with a virtualization software (tested with VirtualBox and VMWare).